Friday, November 1, 2024

 d) There is no academic freedom in China’s universities and colleges, which are institutions under the direct control of an unelected authoritarian party, the Chinese Communist Party.

-e) It is disingenuous to tout the laurels of academic freedom while in numerous substantial ways undermining it through institutional collaborations with the CCP; which, did I mention, is not an obscure, would-be authoritarian regime but a posterchild for jackboots.
+e) It is disingenuous to tout the laurels of academic freedom while in numerous substantial ways undermining it through the assumption of institutional collaborations with the CCP; which, did I mention, is not an obscure, would-be authoritarian regime but a posterchild for jackboots.

 f) Now, while the hypocrisy is indeed bitter, my aim is to poke at another wound, one academics don’t even know they have incurred.
-When there is available a perfectly viable alternative model that substantially reduces pillar vulnerability of all sorts, how do academics, their union bosses, and their institutional bosses see their intentional propping up of a mass-murdering authoritarian gang as action that effectively checks authoritarianism, rather than an unconscionable act, pressed by the financial desperation of a long-broken higher education model?
+When there is available a perfectly viable alternative model that substantially reduces pillar vulnerability of all sorts, how do academics, their union bosses, and their institutional bosses see their intentional propping up of a mass-murdering authoritarian gang as action that effectively checks authoritarianism, rather than an unconscionable act pressed by the desperation of a long-broken higher education model - and the failure of academics to serve and steward?

 Let me anticipate a response: ‘If only the government were to properly fund universities and colleges, they (we) wouldn’t…’.
 But we have long passed that juncture in thought and reality.
 Catch up.